Blackout-Technologies/btnexus-node-python/README.md

 To implement your own Node you need to inherit from the Node class, implement your callbacks and if you are actively doing something implement your Threads, that for example read in sensor data.
-See the examples to get started ;)
+See the examples to get started ;) Keep in mind, that you need to set the environment variables `AXON_HOST`, `TOKEN` and if you want `NEXUS_DEBUG`.
+If you are using Anaconda you can integrate those into your virtual environment(https://conda.io/docs/user-guide/tasks/manage-environments.html#saving-environment-variables).